ABDOMINAL PAIN ASSESSMENT

 The entire abdomen is covered by a shell of very thin tissue called the peritoneum.
 Not only does it form the roof, sides, and floor or the abdominal cavity (the "peritoneal" cavity), but it also turns at each of the abdominal organs--over, under, and around--to cover them.
 Some organs lie under it ("retroperitoneal"), such as the kidneys, ureters, bladder, blood vessels (including the aorta and inferior vena cava), and lymphatics; others are wrapped with it, anteriorly and posteriorly, as with the stomach and intestines and the female internal reproductive organs.

 The peritoneum is unusual tissue in that the only pain nerves in it or those that fire off with distension.
-Therefore, swelling of an abdominal/pelvic organ from inflammation (infection) or from bleeding will cause peritoneal pain.
+Therefore, abdominal/pelvic organ swelling from inflammation (infection) or bleeding will cause peritoneal pain.
 Unfortunately, since the peritoneum covers all of the organs, pain originating in one organ may be accompanied by a phantom sensation of pain from another organ, confusing the picture.
 Inflammatory fluids from a diseased organ, free-floating in the abdomen, may inflame other organs they come into contact with.

 Abdominal Wall Pain and Carnett's Sign

 Abdominal wall pain is the most overlooked source of abdominal pain, since

 - overlying muscles can run horizontally and vertically, covering the entire abdomen;

 - muscular injury and inflammation can be very painful; and

 - the area over which torn, inflamed, strained, or ruptured muscle lies can fool one into thinking it's a condition of an abdominal organ beneath it.